 the unwash review

 Ries is making the chicest refillable travel bottles you can get your hands on.
-Founded by a former Vogue and Conde Nast staffer, Megan Graham has created sleek refillable containers with sustainability at the core.
-When it comes to traveling we often go buy travel size personal care items or buy refillable containers that we just end up throwing away mindlessly.
+Founded by a former Conde Nast staffer, Megan Graham has created sleek refillable containers with sustainability at the core.
+When it comes to traveling, we often buy travel-size personal care items or refillable containers that we throw away mindlessly.
 Graham found herself running into this problem when traveling for work and wanted to find a better solution.
-The deep frustration caused by throwing away virgin plastic bottles and leftover product turned into a need to create change.
-Travel products typically do not accommodate for a variety of product needs and are not focused on sustainability.
-“Working in the beauty industry was the best first-hand market research, confirming that there were no options available on the market that does what Ries is designed to do.” – Megan Graham Ries Founder.
-Our routines are a deeply personal practice and Graham didn’t want to people to compromise their routines during their travels.

 “I just thought, ‘There has to be another way, there has to be a less wasteful, more sustainable way of doing this.’” – Megan Graham, Ries Founder